MostlyAdequate/mostly-adequate-guide/ch8.md

 I could go on, but that's all there is to it.
 Simple as `map`.

-In practice, you'll likely have multiple asynchronous tasks in one workflow and we haven't yet acquired the full container APIs to tackle this scenario.
+In practice, you'll likely have multiple asynchronous tasks in one workflow and we haven't yet acquired the full container apis to tackle this scenario.
 Not to worry, we'll look at monads and such soon, but first, we must examine the maths that make this all possible.

 ## A Spot of Theory